Teradata/stacki-wiki/wiki/Configuration/Switch-Configuration.md

 `stack add switch interface private-switch interface=eth1 mac=00:11:22:33:44:55 ip=10.0.0.1 network=private`

+**Warning** If you do not add an interface name, the DHCP configuration will not include the switch's interface.

 #### Adding hosts

 Adding hosts to be managed on the switch can be done two ways: